 The LCR was shot at the end of a long day of shooting M1911's and blah, blah, blah, middle aged eyes, excuses, excuses.

 Only two fingers will fit on the grips.
-Recoil is a little heavy without being too punishing.
+Recoil is a little heavy, as is the case with most snub nosed revolvers.

 As I stated above, the grips are rubber, and if I had to describe them I would say that they are a medium softness.
-They are soft enough to dampen the recoil somewhat without being so soft and gummy that they cling and snag on clothing.
+They're soft enough to dampen the recoil somewhat without being so soft and gummy that they cling and snag on clothing.

 Did I mention that this lightweight polymer and aluminum revolver is +P rated?